A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The reveal is Mae’s.
 One of us has been touched.
 I have known for a while.
 I am sorry I did not say.
 I needed it to wait.

 The touched one does not protest.
-They sit with the household one last evening.
-Buck plays a chord on a guitar he carried out of McCoy and has not played until now.
+Mae has cooked the broth tonight and they eat it.
+Buck plays a chord on a guitar he carried out of McCoy.
 Janet says one of her husband’s names by accident and does not correct herself.
-Caldwell writes a single sentence on the back of his list and gives it to them.
+Caldwell writes a sentence on the back of his list and gives it to them.
 The sentence is: You were never alone in this.
+They read it.
+They smile.
+They reach under their coat — where the small rats have been listening for two weeks — and pull out a clump of grey fur.
+Their clump.
+The one they have been holding in their pocket since Act IV without knowing they had it.
+They set the fur on the table.
+The household understands.

 The city has fallen.

-The haven the convoy from Act II was running toward did exist, briefly.
-A pastor named Bishop had been running it out of the Capitol crypts for the first three weeks of the Event.
+A pastor named Bishop had been running a haven out of the Capitol crypts for the first three weeks of the Event.
 The haven failed on day twenty-two when the cult opened a door inside the Capitol that no one had known was there.
+His looped broadcast still plays from the radio tower in north Louisville.
+He is, when the players reach him, either alive or already touched and going through the motions.
+Mae cannot tell.
+Caldwell taps the broadcast box twice.
+The players have to decide.

-Beneath the Louisville Capitol building is an old meeting-house from before the town was founded.
+Beneath the Louisville Capitol is an old meeting-house from before the town was founded.
 Beneath the meeting-house is the original wound — the door from which every other door in Knox County descended.
 It is wider than the players can see.
 It is making a sound that the silver crucifix the man on Route 31W died carrying does not silence so much as answer.
+Above the door, crouched in the rafters of the meeting-house, finally visible: the Big One.
+Cat-sized rats have been the size of cats.
+This is the size of a dray horse.
+Its forepaws are holding the master ledger.
+It has been waiting.

 1. i.
-Every regional door closed reduces the strength of the wound.
+Every regional door the players have closed reduces the strength of the wound.
+Mae has been keeping count this whole time.

 They carry all of it into the Capitol.
 They put it down before the wound.